How to Become a Home Health Nurse

 Because patients are being discharged from hospitals sooner—and sicker—and because technological advances now make it possible to provide increasingly complex treatments in the home, there is an increasing need for highly skilled clinical nurse specialists in the home setting.

-Home health nurses and clinical nurse specialists work primarily for home health care agencies.
-They may work directly with patients or serve as administrators or policy developers.
-They may also work in hospitals and other settings as consultants and educators.
+Once you either become a home health nurse or clinical nurse specialist, you’ll work primarily for home health care agencies.
+You may work directly with patients or serve as administrators or policy developers.
+You may also work in hospitals and other settings as consultants and educators.

 At the registered nurse (RN) level, home health nurses work to assess the home environment and determine the needs of patients.
 They may work with one patient on a long-term, full-time basis, or they may visit multiple patients each day.
 The following tasks are some of the common daily activities of a home health nurse: